 The quicker you pick okra pods, the more they produce new blossoms.

-Pest and Other Problems
+Pest and Other Problems for Okra Plants

 Like many plants, okra can be attacked by root-knot nematodes.
 If your plants are stunted or showing a lack of vigor, pull one and examine its roots for the characteristic knots or nodes left by the tiny worms.

 Aphids will also cluster on okra plants and attract ants.
 Well-timed placement of ladybugs can discourage infestation.
+If the plant is still producing, you can also treat them with insecticidal soap or oils such as neem or canola oil.

 Okra is particularly sensitive to damping off, so don’t transplant seedlings into a wet garden right after heavy rain.